puneetd30/netapp/README.md

 ## Run local
 In config.js, uncomment the localhost one for running locally

+npm install: to download all dependencies

-Use command npm start for local run
+npm start: for local run

 Please ensure mongodb is installed for local run